EliaOndacs/Spiner/CONTRIBUTING.md

-to cpntribute please make sure the code you are sending me. is:
+to contribute please make sure the code you are sending me. is:
  1-working
  2-safe as possible
  3-cross platform